 Table of Contents

-- 1 Why should you prepare early for Amazon seller Cyber Monday and Black Friday?
+- 1 Why Should You Prepare Early for Amazon Seller Cyber Monday and Black Friday?

-When does Black Friday start?
+When does Amazon Black Friday start?
 For many Amazon sellers, it might look like the holiday season is always around the corner.
 But, usually starting with the Black Friday and Cyber Monday weekend (and even before), it’s one of the most crucial periods of the year to grow sales and revenue.
 And with more clients buying online, including the Amazon platform, than ever before, you need some selling tips to prepare for the holiday rush and make the most of it.

-Also, don’t forget about collecting client’s feedback and responding to customers on time.
+Also, don’t forget about collecting clients’ feedback and responding to customers on time.
 Luckily, we’ve prepared a great deal for you.
-Subscribe to SageMailer now and get a 30% DISCOUNT for the next half of the year with the promo code – SAGEFRIDAY.

-Why should you prepare early for Amazon seller Cyber Monday and Black Friday?
+Why Should You Prepare Early for Amazon Seller Cyber Monday and Black Friday?

 To begin with, it’s a critical time for Amazon sellers every year.

 Black Friday, Cyber Monday following it, and the rest of the season are spectacularly great events for every Amazon business owner.
 About half of them stated that the end of November is important to their bottom lines.
 Besides, 64% of them said December is crucial as well.

 Another reason is that the COVID-19 pandemic brought even more customers online.